At affordable prices, Cuba offers the visitor sights and experiences that are authentically Cuban in a way that no other country can offer.

 Cruising is an affordable, convenient way to get away from it all.
-It offers a range of different experiences and activities for everyone in your group—from relaxing by the pool to sightseeing through a foreign country.
+It offers a range of different experiences and activities for everyone in your group—from relaxing by the pool to sightseeing in a foreign country.
 There’s something for everyone on a cruise—plus, you’ll have an unlimited supply of food and drinks!

 Here is what you can expect in cruises to Cuba tour:

 Cruise ships to Cuba remain exclusive.
 It’s also a bit pricey because of the shortage of hotel rooms.
-As the interest of travelers for Cuba grows, the rates of the island’s limited hotel rooms have skyrocketed.
+As the interest of travelers in Cuba grows, the rates of the island’s limited hotel rooms have skyrocketed.
 Despite the rise, tour operators can have a hard time timing availability.

-While cruises to other Caribbean destinations are a lot cheaper than Cuba, the fact alone that there are regulated schedule sailings means that expenses for a cruise ship are easier to budget than traveling to land.
+While cruises to other Caribbean destinations are a lot cheaper than in Cuba, the fact alone that there are regulated schedule sailings means that expenses for a cruise ship are easier to budget than traveling to land.